 - The unauthorized distribution of protected work.

-- Performing of copyright work at any place without the authorization from owner.
+- Performing of copyright work at any place without the authorization from the owner.

 - Presenting the protecting works in an exhibition.